Useful Fact about this Subject

 30 Credit Points

-Taught by museum and law academics, this course will examine cultural property issues such as treasure trove, looting and repatriation, forgery, sacred and street art, and the derogatory treatment of art.
+Taught by museum expert and law academics, this course will examine cultural property issues such as treasure trove, looting and repatriation, forgery, sacred and street art, the derogatory treatment of art, and the commercialisation of artworks.
 Objects from the University Museum and collections worldwide will be drawn on to illustrate aspects of the course.
-Museum practice and operational experience will also inform certain aspects.
+Museum practice and operational experience will also inform the discussions in class.
 Students will be encouraged to explore and develop their own ideas.
 Facilitating this, the course will include a programme of case studies and/or issue papers to be presented by students for class discussion.

 60 Credit Points